State & Regional Affiliates

 - An approximate time outline of events occurring during the meeting

-- Announcement concerning preparation of student papers, if such papers are to be a part of the program
+- Announcement concerning preparation of student papers, if applicable

 - Information about housing, meals, and registration fees

-(4) Advertise the meeting through state departments of education and through teacher groups such as those affiliated with the National Council of Teachers of Mathematics and our own newsletters.
-Press releases to area newspapers are also appropriate.
+(4) Advertise the meeting through state departments of education, through teacher groups such as those affiliated with the National Council of Teachers of Mathematics, Mu Alpha Theta's newsletters, and press releases to area newspapers.

-(5) After the date and site have been determined, details of the program should be completed, and there may be staff members in neighboring colleges and universities who will help with this.
-The program should feature talks by professional mathematicians and by students; usually speakers will not ask for honorariums, but travel reimbursement may be appropriate.
-There should also be mathematics competitions and social activities; Math competitions have become an especially popular feature of such programs.
-The following program format is offered as a typical one for a meeting that begins on Friday e vening and runs through Saturday.
+(5) After the date and site have been determined, details of the program should be completed.
+There may be staff members in neighboring colleges and universities who will help with this.
+The program should feature talks by professional mathematicians and by students.
+Speakers may require honorariums and/or travel reimbursement.
+Mathematics competitions and social activities should also be planned.
+Math competitions have become an especially popular feature of such programs.
+The following program format is offered as a typical one for a meeting that begins on Friday evening and runs through Saturday.

-- Math Bowl (or other types of competition such as a single examination)
+- Math Bowl (or other type of competition, such as a single examination)

 - Chalk Talks by students on mathematical topics of interest

-- Speaker Sessions (At these sessions, several scheduled at the same time, student papers, as well as talks by professional mathematicians, should be featured.)
+- Speaker sessions (at these sessions, student papers and talks by professional mathematicians, should be featured.)